Arksine/moonraker/docs/web_api.md

     [ID reported](#get-websocket-id) from a currently connected websocket.
 A request that includes only the `connection_id` argument will cancel the subscription on the specified websocket.

+    This request is not available over MQTT, as it is not possible to associate a connected websocket with an MQTT client.

 JSON-RPC request:
 ```json